 Educators have a broad knowledge base and understand the subject areas they teach.

 Throughout my education journey, I have completed a Dogwood Certificate and Bachelors of Arts Degree with a major in First Nations Studies.
 I would also like to say I can speak various languages which include Punjabi, French, and English.
 I am knowledgeable about the different cultures that exist within my surroundings in Prince George.
 BC.
 Through my degree in First Nations Studies, I have really gotten to know the culture, history, and First Nations Peoples perspective in Canada.
-I have also connected with my language Punjabi and began taking part in my cultural practices more often.
+I have also connected with my language Punjabi and have begun taking part in my cultural practices more often.
 Standard 6 highlights the various lessons that I have planned and taught ranging from different subject areas and prior knowledge from self.

 I taught my students how to make chocolate chip cookies.
 I taught them how to mix, work together, and cook.
 It was a great cooking lesson!